burningwave/core/README.md

 	<pre>pkg:maven/org.burningwave/core@5.27.0</pre>
 </details>

 ...
-And now we will see some functionality:
+And now we will see:
 * [**generating classes at runtime and invoking their methods with and without the use of reflection**](#Generating-classes-at-runtime-and-invoking-their-methods-with-and-without-the-use-of-reflection)
 * [**using a component of the class paths scanning engine: the ClassHunter**](#Using-a-component-of-the-class-paths-scanning-engine)
 * [**architectural overview and configuration**](#Architectural-overview-and-configuration)